amyy28/MachineLearningAssignments/README.md

 Contains the implementation of Machine Learning Algorithms given as an assignment for CIE Component.

-Assignment 1: Implementation of Single Layer Perceptron
+- Assignment 1 : Implementation of Single Layer Perceptron
+- Assignment 2 : Implementation of Support Vector Machine on Iris Dataset

 Team Members